gopine/diary/2023/June/June 20 (Wednesday).md

 The initial setup and configuration took longer than expected, dealing with Webpack configurations and Babel presets.

 Managed to get a basic component rendering.

+Still struggling with some of the older jQuery plugins.